 Program: Master of Science in Information and Communication Science

 Students looking for a master’s in cloud computing online might be interested in the online Master of Science in Information Technology from Arizona State University.
 This program gives students competencies in advanced technology in areas like networking, information systems, and cybersecurity.
 Students gain the ability to brainstorm, plan, and implement information technology projects for users and stakeholders.
 In addition, they gain hands-on experience by completing an applied project and building a portfolio, which gives them something to show prospective employers after graduation.
 Additionally, students can choose from two concentrations: information systems management and systems development or computer architecture and information security.

 Arizona State University’s faculty and students work with NASA to develop new space exploration innovations.
 US News and World Report recognize the school as the most innovative school in the country.
 The school’s faculty includes Pulitzer Prize winners and Nobel laureates.
 In addition, the school advances economic development, entrepreneurship, strategic partnerships, and pioneering research.

 4. Southern Methodist University

-Southern Methodist University is a private university that is divided into seven schools.
-The school offers innovative programs, international study, leadership opportunities, and small classes.
-The learning environment encourages mentoring, internships, community service, and research.
+Southern Methodist University is a private university with seven schools or colleges.
+SMU offers innovative programs, international study, leadership opportunities, and also small classes.
+Furthermore, the learning environment encourages mentoring, internships, community service, and also research.
 SMU is committed to creating, expanding, and imparting knowledge through service, research, and teaching.
 The school promotes the worth and dignity of all individuals.

 5. University of North Dakota